Malak-Mansour/ReproducingFoundationalResult/README.md

 <img width="641" alt="image" src="https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/8ef680f3-0051-4911-8654-846739068e0b">

-## Choices for setting up experiment
+## Choices for setting up the experiment
 We are using this part from the paper to extract information about what parameter values we are going to use in our trials.

 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/d07f59d1-143e-4b94-9a71-d8d47229e2af)